 - Taking “no” to mean “maybe.”

-- Forced teaming, i.e., using “we” language to create an artificial sense of partnership or trust, to lull you into lowing your defense.
+- Forced teaming, i.e., using “we” language to create an artificial sense of partnership or trust, to lull you into lowering your defenses.

 - Using false charm.
-People wrong assume that “nice” people are also “good” people.
+People wrongly assume that “nice” people are also “good” people.

 - Forced obligation.
-The assailant will try to do something “nice,” to create a debt.
+The assailant tries to do something “nice,” just to put you in their debt.

 - Often, this takes the form of unsolicited promises or reassurances.

-- A change in the rate, tone, pitch, or volume of someone’s voice.
+- A change in their voice rate, tone, pitch, or volume.

-- Especially pay attention if a loud person suddenly becomes quiet, or vice-versa.
+- It is especially dangerous when a loud person suddenly becomes quiet, or vice-versa.

-- A refusal to make eye contact, or excessive eye contact.
+- Either a refusal to make eye contact, or excessive eye contact.

-- The opponent is trying to depersonalize you, and view you as an inanimate target.
+- This means the opponent is depersonalizing you, to view you as an inanimate target.